Smart City Africa

 A people-centred advisory practice for African urban systems.

 Smart City Africa works with city governments, infrastructure partners, financiers and implementation partners to turn complex urban challenges into delivered, measurable systems.
-The work spans mobility, energy, connectivity, waste, governance, the built environment and the quality of life that ties them together.
+The work spans mobility, energy, telecommunications, responsible AI and operational safety, water and sanitation, waste, governance, the built environment and the quality of life that ties them together.

 We do not sell a technology stack.
 We help cities decide what to build, how to govern it, how to pay for it, and how to know whether it worked — informed by international evidence and grounded in each city's own constraints.